wp-plugins/itro-popup/readme.txt

 It has a very user-friendly interface, which allow inexpert user to easily modify all  settings needed for a popup.
 With "Age restricted site"  option, the popup block the navigation until the user declare that is above the local country legal age.
 It is useful for adult content site (tobacco & alcohol-selling, violence, bad language, etc...).
 The leave and the enter button are separately customizable.
+Advanced user can also add their own HTML code.

 == Installation ==

 1. Unzip `itro-plugin.7z or itro-plugin.zip` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Go to "Settings->ITRO Popup" in the admin menu
-3. Enjoy
+4 Enjoy

 == Frequently Asked Questions ==

+= How can i quickly test my settings and delete cookie so the page display the popup?=

+You need to set the "Cookie expiration time" to zero and refresh your website page a couple of time.

 = Does the plugin add some tables in my Wordpress database? =